A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 The requirements on the tracking detector are challenging: first, it must be able to deal with a high hit rate of $10^{8}$ electrons per second or more with a relatively narrow spatial distribution.
 Second, it must tag incoming electrons with an efficiency that is close to \SI{100}{\percent}, and it must be able to track scattered electrons over a large momentum range from \SI{25}{\mega\electronvolt} to \SI{3.2}{\giga\electronvolt}.
 For high energy electrons with a momentum of several hundred MeV or more the most important requirement is a high tracking efficiency, here the momentum resolution does not have to be extraordinarily good.
 It is much more challenging to achieve a satisfactory momentum resolution on the lower end of the targeted momentum spectrum.
 The material budget of the tracking detector must be minimised in order to maintain a high tracking efficiency with a reasonable momentum resolution in this part of the final state electron phase space.
 For this reason we consider depleted, active, monolithic pixel sensors as the only viable candidate\footnote{Ultrathin hybrid pixel detectors could also be an option; however, the development of suitable DMAPS is more advanced, and with the Monopix ASICs candidate designs exist that provide the required qualitative functionality while falling short of some of the quantitative requirements.}.
 We note that a new generation of these ASICs is required for a successful execution of the \lohengrin experiment: the ASICs must provide a configurable, fast hit-or signal that indicates whether a specific region of the ASIC was hit and a fast shaping of the analog signal.
 The required performance could possibly be achieved at the cost of limited or no time-over-threshold information, limiting the tracking resolution.

 A preliminary design of the tracking detector is based on the TJ-Monopix2 ASIC, a DMAPS that features square pixels with a pitch of \SI{33.04}{\micro\meter} in a matrix of $512\times512$ pixels~\cite{MOUSTAKAS2019604, doi:10.7566/JPSCP.42.011021}.
-Each tracking plane consists of 4 such ASICs, which are centered approximately around $x=y=0$, at the z positions that are shown in \cref{tab:TrackerPositions}.
+Each tracking plane consists of 4 such ASICs, yielding a total size of $\sim 3.4\times3.4$\,cm$^2$ in the x-y-plane.
+The planes are centered approximately around $x=y=0$, at the z positions that are shown in \cref{tab:TrackerPositions}.
 A more optimised layout, that will also take into account the fact that the electrons' trajectrories are bent towards the positive x-axis, will be studied in the future to maximise the tracking efficiency.

 Measurements with the TJ-Monopix2 ASICs demonstrate a single hit efficiency for electrons (measured at a low incident rate) at \SI{99.96\pm 0.04}{\percent}.
 The current analog FE of the TJ-Monopix2 ASIC is, however, not suitable for the \lohengrin experiment: the shaping time must be decreased significantly, which can be achieved at the cost of limited energy and timing resolution.
 Assuming a linear shape for the measured signals with a peaking time of \SI{5}{\nano\second} and a return to baseline within \SI{95}{\nano\second} after peaking, the estimated hit efficiency decreases to \SI{99.86\pm 0.05}{\percent} for the baseline beamspot on target.
 Implications of this choice are considered for the final sensitivity estimate in \cref{sec:lohengrin:physics}.